-Austria Election: Sebastian Kurz Expected To Regain Power
+Austria Election: Sebastian Kurz Poised To Regain Power

 The final straw for Kurz came in May.
 His vice chancellor, Heinz-Christian Strache, then Freedom Party leader, was forced to resign after the German magazine Der Spiegel obtained and published a video from 2017, which was filmed secretly as part of a sting, showing him spending a boozy evening on the Spanish island of Ibiza with a woman posing as the niece of a rich Russian close to the Kremlin.
 In the video, Strache offers the woman government contracts if she supports the Freedom Party.

-"Enough is Enough," Kurz said then.
+"Enough is enough," Kurz said then.

 Strache resigned, the Freedom Party left the government, and Kurz lost a no-confidence vote in parliament.
 A caretaker government led by former supreme court judge Brigitte Bierlein, the first female chancellor in history, has run the country all summer with a quiet competence that's won her admiration.